-How the Conchero Dancers—or Aztec Dancers—of San Miguel de Allende, and all the joyous sounds they bring with them, rekindled remembered joy in a depressed heart.
+How the Concheros—the pre-Hispanic-style Dancers of Mexico–and all the movement, color, and joyous sounds they bring with them, rekindled remembered joy in a depressed heart.

 When you live where every day is a holiday of some kind—an excuse for a fiesta always at hand—it’s easy to forget one.
 That day I had forgotten.
 But Mexico has a way of reminding us.

 I’d had a bad night, full of dark images and lonely threats and deceptive might-have-beens.
 Still living the aftershocks of a destroyed 25-year marriage, financial worries, aging, and the accumulated weight of depression, I had no smiles left.

 Walking blindly across the cobblestones, I trudged up one of the many hills that make up San Miguel de Allende, moving toward the Jardín, that central plaza that is the very heart of the town and functions as everyone’s public living room.
 My mind wandered too, dreading some errand to be run, some friend to be called, some smiles to be summoned up on demand from a well that seemed drained dry.
 Sore of feet and blue of spirits, all I really wanted to do was go back home and crawl into bed.
 But there was little food in the house, the library book was overdue, and finances urgently required a stop at the bank.